JulianusAurelius/Syneural-Website/Syneural/readme.txt

 Buy1 (Powder Page) -
     This site I developed recently, and was for sure a challenge.
 The code got complex fast, but I feel I did a good job handling it.
-The noteable features of this page are:
+The notable features of this page are:
         -Progress bar.
 The progress bar was very hard to do, and after a lot of looking online, I found a way to do it with pure CSS and JS.
 I have JQuery linked on this page because I thought I might have to use it (however, I know no JQuery, and I was following what I understood in videos).
 In the end I settled on